Day 1 Depart UK

 - Wolong is also home to many other mammal species, some of which are endangered.
 Thorold’s deer, Chinese serow, Himalayan marmot, red panda and leopard cat are some of the highlights that we can see here.
 Some of China’s most exotic and distinctive birds have been recorded in the reserve, such as Temminck’s tragopan, golden pheasant and firethroat.

-- After breakfast in the morning, we start our drive to Hongyuan in northwest Sichuan, close to the Tibetan Plateau.
-We have several stops on the way to break up the drive and also to enjoy the stunning scenery that passes by.
+- After breakfast, we start our drive to Hongyuan in northwest Sichuan, close to the Tibetan Plateau.
+We will make several stops on the way to break up the drive and enjoy the region's stunning scenery.

 - Accommodation: Hotel in Hongyuan; 1-night on half board basis.